chaoss/wg-evolution/metrics/Code_Changes.md

 #### Git parameters
 Mandatory:

-* Kind of date.
+* Date type.
 Either author date or committer date.
 Default: author date.

     For each git commit, two dates are kept: when the commit was authored, and when it was committed to the repository.
     For deciding on the period, one of them has to be selected.

 * Include merge commits.
 Boolean.
 Default: True.